-The approval of this Application may result in a small but likely inconsequential cost to government from an additional combination of IFP ingredients that is monitored for compliance with individual ingredient maximum limits.
-That assumes an increase in IFP containing 2'-FL/DFL, LNT, 6'-SL and 3'-SL.
+The approval of this application may result in a small but likely inconsequential cost to government from an additional combination of infant formula products ingredients that is monitored for compliance with individual ingredient maximum limits.
+That assumes an increase in infant formula products containing 2'-FL/DFL, LNT, 6'-SL and 3'-SL.